Non-archimedean SYZ fibrations via tropical contractions: Introduction

 \subsection{Metric SYZ conjecture}

-In the setup of \cite{PS22} (cf.~\pref{rm:ps22}), Pille-Schneider also showed a strong version of the so-called \emph{comparison property} (\cite[Theorem B]{PS22}) for the Fermat family of Calabi--Yau hypersurfaces.
-Suppose $k=\bC$.
-It is shown by Li \cite{MR4688155} that the comparison property implies the \emph{metric SYZ conjecture} which claims that there exist special Lagrangian torus fibrations on generic regions of the Calabi--Yau manifolds near the limit $t \to 0$ (cf.~e.g.~\cite[Conjecture 1.1]{MR4701493}).
+In the setup of \cite{PS22} (cf.~\pref{rm:ps22}), Pille-Schneider also showed a strong version of the so-called \emph{NA MA-real MA comparison property} for the Fermat family of Calabi--Yau hypersurfaces (\cite[Theorem B]{PS22}).
+The NA MA-real MA comparison property requires that there exists an snc-model such that the potential of a solution to the non-archimedean Monge--Amp\`{e}re equation corresponding to the complex Monge--Amp\`{e}re equation giving the Calabi--Yau metric is constant along fibers of the associated Berkovich retraction (cf.~\cite[Definition 3.3]{MR4688155}).
+It is shown by Li \cite{MR4688155} that the NA MA-real MA comparison property implies the \emph{metric SYZ conjecture} which claims that there exist special Lagrangian torus fibrations on generic regions of the Calabi--Yau manifolds near the limit $t \to 0$ (cf.~e.g.~\cite[Conjecture 1.1]{MR4701493}).
 Furthermore, it is also proved in \cite[Proposition 5.8]{PS22} that for the Fermat family, the special Lagrangian torus fibrations on the generic regions, which were originally constructed in \cite{MR4460593} converge to the non-archimedean SYZ fibration of \cite[Theorem A]{PS22} (or of \pref{th:main} of this article) in the hybrid space associated with the degeneration.